MichaelCStone/IMY220_Project/README.md

-# IMY220_Project
+# IMY220 (Advanced Web Technologies) Semester Project
-IMY220 (Advanced Web Technologies) Semester Project
+This project consists of creating a Playlist Sharing Website using web technologies that I've been taught in the module IMY220